mamedev/mame/docs/source/luascript/ref-input.rst

     the positive and negative portions of an axis; for switch inputs, an “or” code is appended and the user can add an alternate host input combination. poller:poll()
-    Polls for for user input and updates the sequence if appropriate.
+    Polls for user input and updates the sequence if appropriate.
 Returns a Boolean indicating whether sequence input is complete.
 If this method returns false, you should continue polling.